Maybe (Jay Sean song): Background

 Speaking in March 2008 to noted UK R&B writer Pete Lewis of the award-winning Blues & Soul, Jay Sean explained how the song first came about: "I'd been listening to some old skool R&B in my car when I first happened to come up with the melody!
 As soon as it came into my head, I went to the studio.
 And, once I got in there, I literally told the producer 'Don't speak to me!
 Let me just hum this melody to you quickly before I forget it!'...
 And, once I'd started singing, he straightaway began playing some guitar around it.
 So it was all very organically written, there was no 'Oh, what a cool beat - where's the sample from?'.
 Instead of being based on production, it was purely about the song, the melody and the lyrics."

 History

 "Maybe" was originally planned to be released in the United Kingdom on 7 April 2008 followed by the album My Own Way on 14 April 2008.
-However, due to unknown reasons both the single and album release dates were pushed back to 21 April 2008 and 12 May 2008 respectively.
+However, for unknown reasons both the single and album release dates were pushed back to 21 April 2008 and 12 May 2008 respectively.
 Later, a Hindi version of the song was also released on YouTube.
 It's also known as Shayad.

 On 14 August 2009, Coco Lee's Mandarin Chinese album East to west contains a cover versions of Jay Sean's "Maybe", called "Love Right Now".
 Jay Sean has become #1.